The Martial Compendium 5E

 Requires: Any melee weapon with the Finesse property.

 When you take the Attack Action, you can declare one of your attacks a Disarming Attack.
 If it hits, you attempt to disarm the target, forcing it to drop one item of your choice that it's holding.
-You add the superiority die to the attack's damage roll.
 The target must make a Strength saving throw.
 On a fail, the object you chose drops at its feet.

 Earthshatter